Symmetry and classification of solutions to an integral equation in the Heisenberg group $\mathbb{H}^n$: Introduction

 The plan of the paper is as follows.
-In the following section we recall basic notations and collect results related to invariance of the integral equation (\ref{m1}) under isometries, $\HH$-reflections and the CR inversion.
-In Section 3 we prove the symmetry result and also the non-existence of positive solution for the equation (\ref{m1}).
-The uniqueness of solutions of (\ref{mcrit}) with $p = \si$ is proved in Section 4.
+In the following section we set up the notations and prove properties inherited by the solutions of (\ref{m1}) due to the invariance of the integral equation (\ref{m1}) under isometries, $\HH$-reflections and the CR inversion.
+We prove Theorem \ref{symm} in various subsections of Section 3.
+First, we show symmetry of solutions of (\ref{mcrit}) in Subsection \ref{criti}.
+Here we also illustrate how to deduce the symmetry of solution from the invariance under $\HH$-reflections.
+The symmetry of subcritical case $ p < \frac{Q+\al}{Q-\al}$ and non existence are proved in Subsection \ref{subcriti} and \ref{nonex} respectively.
+The uniqueness of solutions of (\ref{mcrit}) is proved in Section 4.